 Discussion list of the Diaspora, Migration and the Media section of the European Communication Research and Education Association (ECREA)

-This list is for the discussion of issues related to doing a PhD in the social sciences, ranging from how to decide what to research, deciding what methods to use and how to write up.
+This list has been retained 06/12/2013 no one can subscribe to this list and no one can post to this list - contact firstname.lastname@example.org for all enquiries regarding this list This list is for the discussion of issues related to doing a PhD in the social sciences, ranging from how to decide what to research, deciding what methods to use and how to write up.
 It is primarily aimed at PhD students, as well as at people interested in the research process more generally.
 It is also used for making announcements about the PhD methods workshop series.

 This list is for the research student members of the Development Studies Association (DSA).
 The DSA brings together practitioners and academics working in International Development.
 The Research Students Group (RSG) organises conferences, study groups and training courses for postgrads.

-The National Centre for e-Social Science (NCeSS) aims to promote and facilitate e-science in social science research.
+This list has been retained 12/08/2014 no one can subscribe to this list and no one can post to this list - contact email@example.com for all enquiries regarding this list The National Centre for e-Social Science (NCeSS) aims to promote and facilitate e-science in social science research.
 This list is used to send e-social science updates about events, research and other news.